 If you terminate an employee for absenteeism, they will likely file for unemployment benefits.
 In this area, too, you must be fair and consistent.

 If you contest an Unemployment Compensation claim for one worker, you must contest them for all workers terminated for attendance issues.

 Decision Support Metrics That Should Trigger Policy Change

 According to the 2021 Current Population Survey (CPS) Report from the U.S. Bureau of Labor Statistics (BLS), the overall employee absence rate nationwide is over 3% annually or an average of almost 8 days of unplanned absence per worker per year.
 Keep in mind that this is an average, and most American organizations strive to do better.

-A quick search of the internet suggests a recommended target rate below 2%, and even as low as 1.5% – only 3.5 days of unplanned absence annually.
+A quick internet search suggests a recommended target rate below 2%, and even as low as 1.5% – only 3.5 days of unplanned absence annually.